JosePaumard/streams-utils/Readme.md

 This project was previously called More Spliterators (you can see it on my more-spliterators Github repo).
 Quite oddly, nobody had any clue about what is was about.
 So I decided to rename it to a more explicit name.

+## Current version supports Java 9

+I'm glad to announce that starting with 2.0, Streams Utils supports Java 9.

 ## Acknowledgments

 I had the chance to present part of this project at JavaOne 2017.
 By the way you can watch it on [YouTube](http://www.youtube.com/watch?v=xgHGpsubL5M) and grab the slides on [Slideshare](http://www.slideshare.net/jpaumard/streams-in-the-wild),